jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies when a person pays an amount of extra pay to an employee who also receives a PAYE income payment from the person, regardless of whether the extra pay is paid with or separately from a PAYE income payment.
 The amount of tax for the extra pay is based on the sum of—
   (a) the amount of the extra pay; and
   (b) the annualised value of all PAYE income payments made to the employee in the period that starts 4 weeks before the date of the payment of the extra pay and ends on the date of that payment.
+End of employment
+(1BA) Despite subsection (1), if the extra pay includes an amount that arises from the ending of the employee’s employment, the amount of tax for the extra pay is based on the sum of—
+  (a) the amount of the extra pay; and
+  (b) the annualised value of the PAYE income payments for the last 2 pay periods before the PAYE income payment for the extra pay.
 Calculating annualised value
 (1B) For the purposes of calculating the amount that is the annualised value referred to in subsection (1)﻿(b), the amount of the extra pay referred to in subsection (1)﻿(a) and of extra pays paid to the employee in the period referred to in subsection (1)﻿(b) is excluded.
 Exclusion: non-resident seasonal workers and non-notified tax codes